Christie-Elite are one of the UK’s leading producers of bare-root forest trees including native broadleaves, hedging species, commercial conifers.

 Another way to encourage root fibre in bare-root plants is to transplant rising seedlings by lifting plants out of the ground and re-planting them into fresh beds.
 This process is more labour intensive and typically takes an additional year.
 Finished plants produced in this way are known as transplants (1+1or 1+2).

-Many foresters prefer bare-root plants over cell-grown (or containerised) stock as they are much cheaper to buy as well as being easier to transport and plant.
-Bare-rooted trees will establish just as successfully as containerised plants however they are only available during the dormant (winter) season between November and May.
+Many foresters prefer bare-root plants over cell-grown stock as they are much cheaper to buy as well as being easier to transport and plant.
+Bare-rooted trees will establish just as successfully as cell grown plants however they are only available during the dormant (winter) season between November and April.

 Preparation of your site can be the difference between a successful planting operation and failure.
 Ensure it is fully weeded, either by hand or by using an appropriate herbicide.